maietta/mre-sveltekit-prisma/README.md

 # MRE for SvelteKit with Prisma

+UPDATE: See bottom of this file for a "solution".

 This project uses Bun, exclusively.

 This project is deployed via the included Dockerfile, which can be tested locally.